shindavid/AlphaZeroArcade/docs/Scrabble.md

 This is enough.
 We can make the convergence better by replacing the `(1 + N(a))` term in the PUCT formula with `max(1, N(a))`.

-Note that it is important that we disable root softmax temperature for this to proof to work.
+Note that it is important that we disable root softmax temperature for this proof to work.

 ### Non-Complacency